hugo-baraer/hugo_converter/README.md

 ## Motivation

-Reionization is the period of the universe following the dark ages, where gas reionized, leading to the birth of the first start.
+Reionization is the period of the universe following the dark ages, where the hydrogen composing the intergalactic medium reionized, following the birth of the first start.
 This period plays a crucial role in our understanding of the structure of our universe.
 Before a model proposed by Battaglia et al. in 2013, direct simulations of the evolution of the ionization field in large volumes ( approximately bigger than (Gpch^-1)^3) were not attainable.
 Using previous precise short-scale models (Trac and Pen 2004) (Trac and Chen 2007), they quantify the correlation between reionization redshift and density using two points statistics in Fourier space.
 This way, an N-body simulation can be converted into statistical parameters.
 Therefore, the model can compute the evolution of the 3D ionization field in large volumes with a low computational time.
 On the downside, the parameters computed in this model are purely statistical, with initial values that are not well defined.

 Another model called 21cm Fast is in the middle between fully hydrodynamical and semi-analytical models like Battaglia et al. This model incorporates physical parameters but has more considerable computational speed.